 TRENDS DON'T HAPPEN BY THEMSELVES

-The Institute for Tomorrow (the IFT) follows trends.
-Differently.
+SIR's Institute for Tomorrow (the IFT) follows trends — differently.

 You see, it's people who make trends real.
 For example, demographers will tell you that America is growing older.
 By 2030, we will have 60 percent more people over the age of 65 than we have today.
 Organizations and communities are starting to plan ahead for this coming tidal wave of older adults.

 But few talk about who these older adults actually are.
 They are Boomers.
 And they are wired differently than the last generation of 65-year-olds.
 They are more demanding, more informed, more confrontational, and more questioning of authority figures.
 Apparently, they are more likely to be high too.
 (Pot use among 55- to 64-year-olds is up 455 percent -- obviously, a Boomer-related change.)

 Understanding the generational dynamics of trends is the only way to fully know what they mean and what you can do about them.

 Like we said, the IFT follows trends — differently.

 We are researchers, which means we are always looking for the underlying data to support what we're seeing in trends.
 No guesswork here, just fact-based conclusions you can literally bank on.